khalid-naami/khalid-naami.github.io/blog/2026-06-05-us-f15-cyber-attack-kuwait-crashes.md

 ## The Cyber Attack and F-15 Avionics Failures

 The incident represents a major electronic warfare development.
-According to military reports, a total of nine U.S. Air Force F-15 fighter jets crashed or were rendered inoperable during takeoff sequences at local airfields.
+According to military reports, a total of nine U.S. Air Force F-15 fighter jets crashed or were rendered inoperative during takeoff sequences at local airfields.

 The mechanics of the disruption include:
 *   **Avionics Override:** Iranian electronic warfare units executed a cyber-penetration of the F-15s' primary flight data computers, overriding autopilot and thrust control systems during the critical takeoff phase.